 Because of this, a GDPR program has been running at PostNord since 2016, which covers relevant areas such as HR, sales, purchasing and IT.

 As part of PostNord’s GDPR program, various inventories have been carried out in a number of areas, such as the processing of personal data, purchase agreements and IT systems.
-Activities relating to the updating of directories, procedures and policies are ongoing, while we are simultaneously planning and conducting analyses of the technical and organizational measures required before the new regulation enters into force.
+Activities relating to the updating of directories, procedures and policies are ongoing, while we are simultaneously planning and conducting analyses to ensure that the technical and organizational measures required are taken before the new regulation enters into force.

-With regard to the retention of personal information, this is only saved for as long as is necessary to fulfill the agreement with PostNord customers.
+With regard to the retention of personal information, this is only saved for as long as is necessary to fulfill the agreement with PostNord customers, or as long as PostNord has a statutory obligation to retain the information.
 Normally, this retention period includes the warranty period for the particular service.

-As a result of the new data protection regulation, PostNord is reviewing its general and special terms and conditions of service to ensure compliance with the new legal requirements.
+As a result of the introduction of the GDPR, PostNord is reviewing its general and special terms and conditions of service to ensure compliance with the new legal requirements.
 Changes to the terms and conditions of service will be communicated to PostNord customers in the usual manner before updates are implemented.

 If you need to know what personal information PostNord has processed for a specific parcel or pallet recipient, this can be checked via PostNord’s Nordic customer portal.